 Next, roll the pizza dough out on the paper in an oval shape.
 Make sure to roll and stretch the dough 2-inches longer and 2-inches wider than your crockpot.

 Use the edges of the paper to lower the crust into the crock.

-Cook the pork sausage (and opinion if using) in a skillet over medium-high heat, breaking it into small pieces with a wooden spoon.
+Cook the pork sausage (and opinion if using) in a large skillet over medium high heat, breaking it into small pieces with a wooden spoon.
 Add your minced garlic in the last few minutes of cooking.

-Spread sauce over the bottom of the pizza crust inside of crockpot.
+Spread spaghetti sauce (or jar of pizza sauce) over the bottom of the pizza crust inside of crockpot.

 Then, cover with cheese.
-Lift and stretch the sides of the dough so it extends past the cheese.
-Sprinkle the crumbled sausage over the cheese, and then add the pepperoni (if using).
+Lift and stretch the sides of the dough, so it extends past the cheese.
+Sprinkle the crumbled meat mixture over the cheese, and then add the pepperoni (if using).

-Here’s an important step, to absorb excess moisture, cover the crockpot with a long piece of paper towel.
-Place the lid over the paper towel and pull it tight.
+Here's an important step: Cover the crockpot with a long piece of paper towel to absorb excess moisture.
+Place the lid over the paper towels and pull it tight.

-Slow cook your delicious pizza for 2-3 hours on high or 4-5 hours on low.
+Slow cook your delicious pizza for 2-3 hours on HIGH or 4-5 hours on the LOW setting.
 Watch it the first time you cook it to make sure you have the correct cooking time.